Holy Spider: Plot

-The film ends with a kind moment of goodbye between Rahimi and Sharifi before she boards a bus home.
-While traveling she reviews video evidence gathered during the case, pausing over an interview with the killer's son, Ali: he proudly describes how his father overpowered and choked his victims, play-acting a killing with his younger sister.
+After saying goodbye to Sharifi, Rahimi boards a bus back to Tehran.
+While traveling, she reviews video evidence gathered during the case, pausing over an interview with Saeed's teenage son, Ali, in which he proudly describes how his father overpowered and choked his victims, before re-enacting his father's killings with his younger sister playing the role of the victim.